-- Improved health-seeking behavior adopted by individuals in the pre-crisis stage goes a long way to prepare the communities and help them absorb sudden shocks, and remain resilient during a crisis period.
-For example, hand-washing practices and proper sanitation and hygiene that individuals have embraced will contribute to keeping communities safe and resilient during a cholera outbreak.
-Immunizing children prior to an outbreak helps protect them against a measles or polio epidemic.
-And social and behavior change along with infection prevention and control practices can keep communities safe from contracting other communicable diseases such as the Ebola Virus Disease, because of increased resilience.
+- Improved health-seeking behavior adopted by individuals in the pre-crisis stage goes a long way to prepare communities and help them absorb sudden shocks, then remain resilient, during a crisis period.
+For example, if people adopt proper sanitation and hygiene practices, communities will more likely be safe and resilient during a cholera outbreak.
+Immunizing children before an outbreak helps protect them against a measles or polio epidemic.
+And social and behavior change, along with infection prevention and control practices, can keep communities safe from contracting other communicable diseases, such as Ebola.

-- The resilience of a health system refers to its ability to absorb shocks, to adapt and respond with the provision of needed services.
-It is built with investment and reforms.
-For instance, in the case of the countries recently affected by the Ebola outbreak, Health System Resilience would involve efforts to restore the health system to its pre-crisis status and beyond by transforming and fundamentally improving it
+- The resilience of a health system refers to its ability to absorb shocks, to adapt and respond by providing needed services.
+Resilience is built through investment and reforms.
+For instance, in the case of the countries recently affected by Ebola, health system resilience would involve efforts to restore the health system to its pre-crisis status and beyond, by transforming and fundamentally improving it.

-- A multidisciplinary approach to improve the overall quality of health care is necessary in developing health resilience.
-This should include engagement of specialists from Water Sanitation and Hygiene (WASH), Mental Health and Nutrition to ensure the key determinants of good health are addressed.
-For example; WASH can be a major gap in health facilities as we found out early in our response to the Ebola outbreak.
-(ECHO funded a resilience project to link these sectors together).
+- A multidisciplinary approach to improve the overall quality of healthcare is necessary in developing health resilience.
+This should include engagement of specialists in mental health, nutrition, and water, sanitation and hygiene (WASH), to ensure that the key determinants of good health are addressed.
+For example, WASH can be a major gap in health facilities, as we found out early in our response to the Ebola outbreak.

-- An efficient, holistic approach to service provision is necessary for health system resilience.
-Assessing the gaps and addressing the resource needs for quality service delivery are the keys to providing optimal health care during a crisis.
+- An efficient, holistic approach to providing services is necessary for health system resilience.
+Assessing gaps and addressing resource needs for quality service delivery are the keys to providing optimal healthcare during a crisis.
 For example, midwives can be trained, but without appropriate supplies, they can neither function optimally nor contribute effectively to creating a resilient health system.

-Training and capacity building through pre-service and in-service training is a key element of health resilience.
+Training and capacity building, through pre-service and in-service training, is a key element of health resilience.
 It also lies at the core of International Medical Corps’ work.
-For example, we have worked in some of the world’s toughest environments to strengthen reproductive, maternal newborn and child health (RMNCH).
-In Yemen, we conducted refresher trainings for midwives on Emergency Obstetrics and Newborn Care (EmONC) that was in accordance with international theoretical and competency-based standards.
-In South Sudan, we support three midwifery and nursing schools that offer competency-based training with over 30 months of practical and theoretical classroom components.
-We have also supported midwifery training programs in remote, mountainous areas of eastern Afghanistan.
+For example, we have worked in some of the world’s toughest environments to strengthen reproductive, maternal, newborn and child health (RMNCH).
+In Yemen, we conducted refresher training for midwives on emergency obstetrics and newborn care (EmONC) that was in accordance with international theoretical and competency-based standards.
+In South Sudan, we support three midwifery and nursing schools that offer competency-based training, with more than 30 months of practical and theoretical classroom components.
+We also have supported midwifery training programs in remote, mountainous areas of eastern Afghanistan.

 International Medical Corps South Sudan supports three nursing and midwifery schools in South Sudan.
-Over 300 students are currently enrolled in the three schools.
+More than 300 students are currently enrolled in the three schools.